Which iPad should you buy for the holidays?

 The big reasons to go Pro:

-- The Pro's display has an up-to-120Hz display that's smoother scrolling and has benefits for Pencil precision.
+- The Pro's display has an up-to-120Hz display with smoother scrolling and allows for Pencil precision.
 The display's more seamlessly connected to the glass, too, which helps for fine stylus work.
 (They're mostly subtle differences.)

 - The new iPad's got smaller bezels, and fits more screen in.